 Friday: Double Charms and then Herbology.

 I read it twice just to make sure.
-The names alone sound exciting — real magic, not just talk.
-Around me, everyone's doing the same: comparing schedules, guessing which professors are strict or kind.
+The names alone sound exciting to me; real magic, not just talk.
+Around me, everyone's doing the same; comparing schedules, guessing which professors are strict or kind.

-"Double Potions on Tuesday," one of my roommates says, grimacing.
+"Double Potions on Tuesday," one of my roommates said, grimacing.

-"At least it's not Monday," I reply, grinning.
+"At least it's not Monday," I joked, grinning.

-Breakfast goes on in a blur of chatter and clinking plates.
-People trade little stories — about families, about wands, about how they nearly tripped on the moving staircase already.
-It's easy and natural, like we've known each other longer than a day.
+Breakfast went on in a blur of chatter and clinking plates.
+People traded little stories about families, about wands, about how they nearly tripped on the moving staircase already.
+It was easy and natural, like we've known each other longer than a day.

-By the time the bell rings, the Great Hall is bright with sunlight and full of the sound of scraping benches.
-The prefects start leading us toward our first class.
+By the time the bell rang, the Great Hall was bright with sunlight and full of the sound of scraping benches.
+The prefects started leading us toward our first class.

-I sling my bag over my shoulder, check my wand pocket again, and follow the group through the wide doors.
-My heart's beating quick, but it's not fear — it's something else.
+I slung my bag over my shoulder, checked my wand pocket again, and followed the group through the wide doors.
+My heart was beating quick.
+It was not fear, it's something else.

-The castle feels awake now.
-I can hear the hum of voices, the rush of feet on stone, the distant echo of laughter.
+The castle felt awake now.
+I could hear the hum of voices, the rush of feet on stone, the distant echo of laughter.
 It's the first real morning at Hogwarts, and somehow, it feels exactly right.

 End of Chapter 24 - First Morning